regina-normal/regina/engine/snappea/snappy/README.txt

 ----------------

 This directory contains additional code from SnapPy that is not included in the SnapPea kernel.
-This code is currently synced with SnapPy version 1.3.
+This code is currently synced with SnapPy version 1.8.0 (19 May 2013).

 SnapPy is released under the terms of the GNU General Public License.